AXREM Constitution

 Large company (100+ employees)

-In the event that a company applying for membership or affiliate membership to AXREM does not meet any of the six categories of membership detailed in section 5.1 & 5.2, then the following shall apply: Applications for AXREM membership will be considered by the Executive Committee on a case by case basis.
-If the applicant company is closely aligned with an existing category of membership and their membership would present no conflict of interest with other members, the Committee may accept the company into membership under the most appropriate category.
+In the event that a company applying for membership, or affiliate membership, to AXREM does not meet any of the six categories of membership detailed in section 5.1 & 5.2, then the following shall apply:

-The Committee will determine eligibility, suitability for AXREM and the appropriate category of membership.
+Applications for AXREM membership will be considered by the Executive Committee on a case-by-case basis.
+If the applicant company is closely aligned with an existing category of membership, and their membership would present no conflict of interest with other members, the Committee may accept the company into membership under the most appropriate category.
+The Committee will determine eligibility, suitability for AXREM, and the appropriate category of membership.
 The Committee will also afford due consideration to the requirements of the Competition Act, as regulated by the Competition and Markets Authority.

-6 EXECUTIVE COMMITTEE
+6. EXECUTIVE COMMITTEE

-It is possible for any serving executive member to delegate attendance and their voting rights to another employee of the same company, but the attendees from any one company should not exceed the guidelines above.
-Proxy and postal votes lodged with the AXREM Chief Executive Officer in writing are acceptable.
-Every voting matter shall be determined by a majority of the votes of the members present including proxy votes and postal voting on the question.
+All voting matters shall be determined by a majority of the votes cast by the members present on the question.
 If there is an equality of votes, the Chairman shall have a second or casting vote.

-7 OFFICERS
+7. OFFICERS

 Office holders shall serve a total of four calendar years comprising of one year as Vice- Chair followed by two years as Chair followed by a further year as Vice-Chair.
 At the end of the first year of office as Chair, a Vice-Chair (Chair-elect) shall be elected.
 If the Chair or Vice Chair leaves their role before the end of the term the same timescales should still apply to any new appointment.